Mac user reports on 802.11n Cards, Bases/Routers

 with no problem though.

 (Note - There's a note on the Apple N performance/range claims that performance is reduced if any sub-N device is on the network.
-Their "up to five times the performance and up to twice the range of networks created with the earlier 802.11g standard..." has a "1" footnote reference - referring to the footnote at the bottom of the Airport Extreme page and 802.11n page-Mike)
+Their "up to five times the performance and up to twice the range of networks created with the earlier 802.11g standard..." has a "1" footnote reference - referring to the footnote that was at the bottom of the original Airport Extreme page (and Apple 802.11n page - both of which are no longer online.
+Apple stopped making Wi-Fi base stations.)

 "1) Based on a comparison with Apple's 802.11g products.
 Comparison assumes AirPort Extreme network with 802.11n-enabled computer.
 Speed and range will